anasteinerc/CASA0023/README.md

 Repo for CASA0023 - Remotely Sensing Cities and Environments.

-This is my personal diary registring the technical and practical lessons I obtained throughout this course.
+This is my personal diary registering the technical and practical lessons I obtained throughout this course.